langchain-ai/langchainjs/.github/contributing/INTEGRATIONS.md

 ### Creating a separate entrypoint

-To allow for the above, you should not export your new module from any generalized `index.ts` files.
+You should generally not export your new module from an `index.ts` file that contains many other exports.
 Instead, you should add a separate entrypoint for your integration in `langchain/scripts/create-entrypoints.js` within the `entrypoints` object:

 ```js
 import * as fs from "fs";